GavinMendelGleason/blog/entries/big_data_terminusdb.md

 Instead we had to chunk out pieces to sort, a bit at a time, and recombine.

-## A Giant Merge
+## A Giant Concatenation

 The final layer is only around 212GB so fits very comfortably in a 500GB machine.
 With GraphQL you can query this data quickly.
 Being able to fit so much into a single machine means you can get graph performance which would simply be impossible with a sharding approach.

-The merge step takes around 5 hours.
+The concatenate step takes around 5 hours.
 So within 12 hours we can build a ~200GB database from JSON files to querable layers.

 The entire process, when mapped out, looks something like this: